Davis Richardson, M.Arch '19

 How did UTSOA prepare you for your career?

 The school is so notable for producing great employees at firms across the country that it goes without saying; PRP is an amazing opportunity to get work experience while in school, which I absolutely benefitted from.
 But that was never an excuse to fall into pragmatism.
-I think what I learned was to not just settle for job doing whatever, but to try to establish myself as a critical thinker and an innovative designer.
+I think what I learned was to not just settle for a job doing whatever, but to try to establish myself as a critical thinker and an innovative designer.
 That seems to always have value and has served me well I think as I’ve advanced early in my career.

 What is an important lesson you learned here that has stayed with you?